The Food Environment Index helps us measure the availability of economical, close, and nutritious food options in a community.

-2) Food insecurity estimates the percentage of the population who did not have access to a reliable source of food during the past year.
-A two-stage fixed effects model was created using information from the Community Population Survey, Bureau of Labor Statistics, and American Community Survey.
+- Food insecurity from Feeding America estimates the percentage of the population who did not have access to a reliable source of food during the past year.